luccahuguet/yazelix/README.md

 <br>

 ### Swap Layouts Behavior
-- Open and close the sidebar by switching layouts.
+- Open and close the sidebar by switching layouts (you need at least two panes open to do that).
 - New panes will be appearing to the left, stacked, but this won't change the layout.
 - You can add more swap layouts as needed, using the KDL files in `layouts`.